 There is plenty to see and do here, even if you are not a student at Queen’s.
 The university successfully runs Northern Ireland’s leading independent cinema, Queen’s Film Theatre, the Brian Fiel Theatre and the Naughton Art Gallery at Queen’s.
 There are also squash courts, climbing walls and 17 pitches dedicated to basketball, rugby, football, Gaelic, hockey, hurling, camogie and cricket.
 There are 9 tennis courts and an athletics arena.
 Popular TED talks also take place in the university.

-Due to its great location, Queen’s University Belfast is best explored on foot.
+Due to its great location, the Queen’s University Belfast is best explored on foot.
 Most places in the city are within short walking distance or are well connected by buses and trains that are frequent with discounts widely available.
 There is also the option of using Belfast’s bikes system where you can rent a bike on the public bicycle rental scheme and travel flexibly around the city.